 Up to 76% of patients experience anxiety prior to surgery, but the office of Ali Hendi, MD, is one of the few practices to provide meditation in surgery to calm your anxiety.
 Mindfulness and breathing techniques may reduce bleeding during surgery and improve the outcome of your procedure.
 Dr. Hendi teaches you how to perform these healthful techniques.
-For expert care to quell your pre-surgery jitters, call the practice in Chevy Chase, Maryland, or book a consultation online.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+For expert care to quell your pre-surgery jitters, call the practice in Chevy Chase, Maryland today.

 Feelings of anxiety or concern are to be expected before having surgery.
 However, nervousness about having surgery can negatively affect your body and mind, triggering a hormonal response.

 In response to stress or anxiety, your body releases cortisol, which is your body’s chief stress hormone.
 Cortisol, in turn, triggers a cascade of responses internally, including raising the amount of blood sugar in the bloodstream and altering your immune system responses.